 Those figures suggest a school that can get a solid majority to expected standards and is also capable of stretching a meaningful minority to the higher standard.
 For parents, the practical implication is that outcomes are not simply “one speed”; there is evidence of both consolidation and extension.

 Rankings add context, but they should be read carefully.
-On the FindMySchool ranking used (based on official outcomes data), the school is ranked 10,189th in England for primary outcomes and 60th locally in Warrington, which corresponds to being below the England average when expressed as a broad national placement band.
+On the FindMySchool ranking used (based on official outcomes data), the school is ranked 12,082nd of 14,978 in England for primary academic outcomes and 72nd locally in Warrington on the overall primary table.

 England ranks and key metrics (where available)